Bevia/RSA_Cpp/RSA_Mutual_Authentication/README.md

 1. **Sender Sends Public Key:**
    - The sender generates a public-private key pair.
    - The sender sends their public key to the recipient.

+   The error RSA_sign: digest too big for rsa key suggests that the data you are trying to sign is too large for the RSA key size.
+   RSA is typically used to sign a hash of the data, not the raw data itself, because the raw data might be too large.
+   To solve this, you should hash the data first (using SHA-256 in this case) and then sign the hash.

 2. **Recipient Signs Sender’s Public Key:**
    - The recipient verifies the sender's identity through an out-of-band method or prior trust establishment.